ggldnl/SCARA/README.md

 - [ ] Design a universal mounting block to attach tools to the forearm
 - [ ] Forget AccelStepper/MobaTools and write your own library to simultaneously control multiple steppers
 - [ ] Add forearm calibration endstop
+- [ ] Complete the BOM with the list of M3 screws needed